Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Anthropology & ArchaeologyArts, Letters, MusicCharity & Public WorkEducationGovernment & PoliticsWomen.
 In addition, it is included in the Former U.S. Presidents: #32 Franklin D. Roosevelt series list.
 A significant historical year for this entry is 1905.

 Location.
 38° 53.208′ N, 77° 1.04′ W. Marker is in Southwest Washington in Washington, District of Columbia.
 It is in Southwest Federal Center.
-Marker is on 4th Street Southwest south of Independence Avenue Southwest, on the right when traveling north.
+It is on 4th Street Southwest south of Independence Avenue Southwest, on the right when traveling north.
 The marker can be found on the west side of the Wilbur J. Cohen Federal Building.
 Touch for map.
 Marker is at or near this postal address: 330 Independence Avenue Southwest, Washington DC 20547, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dwight D. Eisenhower Memorial (within shouting distance of this marker); Family Group (about 300 feet away, measured in a direct line); The Growth of Social Security (about 300 feet away); Milford School Bell (about 400 feet away); Eastern Meadow
+At least 8 other markers are within walking distance of this marker: Dwight D. Eisenhower Memorial (within shouting distance of this marker); Family Group (about 300 feet away, measured in a direct line); The Growth of Social Security (about 300 feet away); Milford School Bell (about 400 feet away); Eastern Meadow

 <i>Unemployment Compensation</i> image.
 Click for full size.

-June 27, 2023
+Photographed by Devry Becker Jones (CC0), June 27, 2023

 2. Unemployment Compensation